fastify/fastify-reply-from/README.md

 The plugin decorates the [`Reply`](https://fastify.dev/docs/latest/Reference/Reply) instance with a `from` method, which will reply to the original request __from the desired source__.
-The options allows to override any part of the request or response being sent or received to/from the source.
+The options allows overrides of any part of the request or response being sent or received to/from the source.

 **Note: If `base` is specified in plugin options, the `source` here should not override the host/origin.**

 #### `onResponse(request, reply, response)`

-Called when a HTTP response is received from the source.
+Called when an HTTP response is received from the source.
 Passed the original source `request`, the in-progress reply to the source as `reply`, and the ongoing `response` from the upstream server.

 The default behavior is `reply.send(response.stream)`, which will be disabled if the option is specified.